-Web apps connect students, faculty, staff, and researchers in the Fulton Schools of Engineering across familiar academic processes, student programs, and administrative functions.
-Here is a sample of Web apps that you will encounter:
+Web apps are custom software applications that connect students, faculty, staff, and researchers in the Fulton Schools of Engineering across familiar academic processes, student programs, and administrative functions.
+To request access to these web apps, submit a request through the Application Support portal.

 Engineering Students can view and schedule an appointment with their advisor using the advising calendar.
 Students can block a slot and submit any relevant information to help the advisor prepare for the scheduled appointment.

 Students enrolled in an engineering discipline under the Ira A. Fulton Schools of Engineering and in need of financial assistance can search and apply for scholarships using the scholarship portal.
 Students can also look up scholarship details such as the eligibility criteria, application and selection process, deadlines etc., to check if they qualify for a particular scholarship.

 A distribution list is a list of email addresses that can be mass mailed via automation without having to add the addresses individually.
 The base lists created by an administrator can be managed using the Distribution Lists app.
 The app allows for manual additions and deletions of email addresses to lists that then get added to Active Directory nightly.

 Staff in participating departments across ASU request leave time and report hours worked to their supervisors using the Time and Attendance Support Web app (TAS).
 Requests are approved by supervisors and later reconciled with time reported in the PeopleSoft system for the payroll period.

 Incoming engineering freshman participate in the engineering E2 camp program in the Pine trees of Prescott, Arizona as a first step towards their academic career.
 Using the E2 Camp app, students register themselves to their first and second choice camp.
 E2 Administrators configure beds, buses, and groups, then assign the students to all of the camps as the students register using the E2 Camp Admin portal.